apigee/devrel/tools/hybrid-quickstart/README.md

 ## Override Default Config (if desired)

 The following environment variables are set by default.
-Export them to override the default values if neeed.
+Export them to override the default values if needed.

 ### Apigee analytics region see Apigee docs for full list